Carmy Berzatto: Hair and costuming

-Tattoos
+Scars and tattoos

+Carmy has at least two visible scars that have drawn comment from other characters: one on the inside of his left bicep, and one on the palm of his right hand.
+Chef Fields mocks his "cool scars" in episode 2, "Hands."

-Carmy has nine tattoos that have been revealed thus far.
+Carmy has nine tattoos that have been seen on the show.
 Tattoos are common among the "creative and rebellious" chefs who staff American restaurants.
 White said in 2022 that the tattoos were "for Carmy...sort of an armor, and I don't think he felt that tough all the time, and that got him here."
+In the time looping episode "Tomorrow," Carmy's visible tattoos track his career progression; for instance, in the scenes set at French Laundry at the beginning of his career, he has no tattoos yet on his fingers or on the backs of his hands.